airscripts/blog/README.md

     ```

 3. Open it in Visual Studio Code and then confirm the will to open it into a devcontainer.
+To make it work here, be sure to have installed *Dev Containers* extension.

 4. Run the following commands in the repository's root folder:
     ```bash